Dreaming381/Latios-Framework-Documentation/Psyshock Physics/README.md

 untangling the results, you can build a [CollisionLayer](Collision%20Layers.md) per unique `EntityQuery` (or from arbitrary data from a job).
 Then you can ask for all collisions within a single layer or for the collisions between layers.
+You can also query against each layer separately.

 ### FindPairs – A Multibox Broadphase